TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 | subscribedStageAndUsagePlanList[0].quotaLimit                | Integer | Request quota per quota period unit                                |

-### Query List of API Keys Subscribing to a Stage in the Usage Plan
+### List API Keys Subscribing to a Stage in the Usage Plan
-- Query the list of API Keys connected to the stage of the usage plan.
+- Retrieves the list of API Keys connected to the stage of the usage plan.
 - If there are multiple request query parameters, a list that satisfies all conditions is returned.

 #### Request